1. Can freshmen bring a car to campus?

 All spaces identified with a 4-digit number are reserved parking starting 12 hours prior to a home football game.
 There are additional parking spaces in areas posted as reserved parking for home football games that are not numbered.

 For specific information and details regarding reserved parking areas for home football and basketball games, see Parking Areas Reserved for Special Events .

 1. What payment methods are available for me to purchase parking permits or pay for parking citations?

-In-person payments at Parking Services may be made with cash, checks, Tiger Stripe card, Master Card, Visa, Discover or American Express.
+In-person payments at Parking & Transportation Services may be made with cash, checks, Tiger Stripe card, Master Card, Visa, Discover or American Express.
 During peak seasons, all permits must be ordered online on our website and must be paid for with a debit/credit card or added to tuition when available.
 On-line transactions require payment with a Master Card, Visa, Discover or American Express card.

 2. Are parking regulations still in effect after business offices close?
 Are parking regulations enforced differently between semesters and during holidays?